lindermanlab/S5/README.md

 ```

 We averaged Hyena-S5 over 10 random seeds and obtained an average accuracy of 97.2%, which matches the performance reported for
 Hyena with implicit convolutions.
-For comparison we have added our result to the Table from [Hyena](https://arxiv.org/abs/2302.10866):
+For comparison we have added our result to the table from [Hyena](https://arxiv.org/abs/2302.10866):

 ![](Tables/assoc_recall.png)

-See an example wandb run for both Hyena and Hyena-S5 here: [here](tbd).
+See an example wandb run for both Hyena and Hyena-S5 here: [here](https://api.wandb.ai/links/jimmysmith1919/15am8usz).

 ### Associative Recall, 131K, vocab=40